Name: John Cooley

 1783- |

-Believed to have married William Blackburn 19 Sep
+Married William Blackburn 19 Sep 1805 in Stokes

-1805 in Stokes County NC.
-A William Blackburn can be found on the 1810
+Blackburn can be found on the 1810 census for Casey County, KY (1 male

 Newman Blackburn and grandson of Ambrose

 Blackburn.
-As I suspect s true for the Cooleys, the Blackburns came
+As I suspect is true for the Cooleys, the Blackburns

 John Cooley was not Dutch